 College of Euronext regulators

-The CMVM and the Belgian (FSMA), British (FCA), Dutch (AFM) and French (AMF) financial market authorities are involved in the regulation, supervision, and oversight of the Euronext Group with a view to ensuring a coordinated approach to the exercise of their respective powers and responsibilities.
+The CMVM and the Belgian (FSMA), British (FCA), Dutch (AFM), French (AMF) and Norwegin (FSA) financial market authorities are involved in the regulation, supervision, and oversight of the Euronext Group with a view to ensuring a coordinated approach to the exercise of their respective powers and responsibilities.
 These national competent authorities’ group is known as the Euronext’s College of Regulators (CoR).

 In order to implement the MOU, and to discuss and agree upon a common approach to issues of mutual interest, the CoR meets at Chairmen’s Committee level, at Steering Committee level, and at Working Party level, on a periodic and ad hoc basis.